-The last exemption criteria is for projects located in an applicable area, per the Applicability Map, that discharge to receiving waters which have negligible risk of instream erosion and hydromodification impacts.
+The last exemption criteria is for projects located in an applicable area, per the Applicability Map, that discharge to receiving waters which have negligible risk of in-stream erosion and hydromodification impacts.
 Such receiving waters are considered non-susceptible for reasons other than they drain directly or via a tidally influenced waterway, large river (Q100 > 25,000 cfs), or continuously modified conveyance (i.e., green, purple, and yellow lines on the Susceptibility Maps) to a lake, sump, or the Pacific Ocean.
 The Applicability Maps and exemptions to the Hydromodification Management Standard, listed in Section 3.1, do not specifically consider the following negligible risk categories:

-- Natural threshold channels with bed and banks consisting of bedrock, boulders, or other natural materials that have a critical threshold for erosive flow (Qc) greater than or equal to the pre-development 10-year peak flowrate (Q{10}). - Future project runoff diversions to receiving waters exempt from the Hydromodification Management Standard. - Excessively aggrading channels which are consistently subject to the accumulation of sediments and which will not become erosive after project development. - Future direct discharges to existing facilities (i.e., regional detention basins or in-stream controls) which can accommodate increases in runoff magnitude and duration from the project such that the Hydromodification Management Standard is met. - Future additional impervious cover at the build out condition in watersheds tributary to susceptible receiving waters that are below the allowable threshold for cumulative hydromodification impact. - Hydromodification impacts are typically most severe just downstream of development and tend to decrease if more undeveloped watershed area contributes to the channel in the downstream direction.
+- Natural threshold channels with bed and banks consisting of bedrock, boulders, or other natural materials that have a critical threshold for erosive flow (Qc) greater than or equal to the pre-development 10-year peak flowrate (Q{10}). - Future project runoff diversions to a continuously non-susceptible flow path to a lake, sump, or the Pacific Ocean. - Excessively aggrading channels which are consistently subject to the accumulation of sediments and which will not become erosive after project development. - Future direct discharges to existing facilities (i.e., regional detention basins or in-stream controls) which can accommodate increases in runoff magnitude and duration from the project such that the Hydromodification Management Standard is met.

+- Susceptible receiving waters with tributary watersheds that are below the allowable additional impervious cover threshold for cumulative hydromodification impact at build out conditions. - O Hydromodification impacts are typically most severe just downstream of development and tend to decrease if more undeveloped watershed area contributes to the channel in the downstream direction.
 Analyses were performed to evaluate thresholds for additional impervious cover at buildout conditions, below which the risk of hydromodification impacts is considered negligible for a given susceptible channel.
-The following thresholds are provided as a function of a channel's tributary area (A) and median grain size (D{50}) :

-- If $A \ge 1$ square mile and $D{50} \le 16$ mm, then the threshold of additional imperviousness is evaluated using the nomograph in Figure 3-12.
+The following thresholds are provided as a function of a channel's tributary area (A) and median grain size (D50): - If $A \ge 1$ square mile and $D{50} \le 16$ mm, then the threshold of additional imperviousness is evaluated using the nomograph in Figure 3-12.
 Results range from 0.46% to 1.00% additional imperviousness depending on watershed size and mean annual precipitation (MAP). - If A < 1 square mile and $D{50} \le 16$ mm, then the threshold of additional imperviousness is 0.44%. - If $D{50} \ge 16$ mm, then the threshold of additional imperviousness is 1.65%.